 Certainly, there is an element of self-growth undergirding Happy Death Day, too—one that is, despite the film’s DNA, more layered than that of Groundhog Day’s.
 Tree keeps dying on her birthday, which she used to share with her mother, before she died.
 Living to see the next day ultimately becomes a metaphor for shedding the cumbersome grief surrounding her mother’s death, which has hardened her, and closed her off—particularly from her father.

-But Happy Death Day knows what it is, and for all the time the movie spends developing this emotional backbone, it ends up serving as more of a red herring than anything else.
-Its clever twist—something Groundhog Day, by design, could never really have—reasserts the fact that, while “being a better person” and “learning to live without the ones you love” are great and all, this is a slasher flick, so fuck that stuff.
+But Happy Death Day knows what it is, and for all the time the movie spends developing this emotional backbone, it becomes more of a red herring than anything else.
+Its clever twist—something Groundhog Day, by design, could never really have—reasserts the fact that, while “being a better person” and “learning to live without the ones you love” are great and all, this is a slasher flick, so screw that stuff.
 Without giving too much away, the ending goes from being very heartfelt to extremely petty—in the best possible way.

 Groundhog Day is a good movie, and popularized a novel concept.
 But just because it’s a classic doesn’t mean it can’t be improved upon.
-Happy Death Day is aware of the ways it borrows from the movie upon which it was spun off.
+Happy Death Day is aware of the ways it borrows from the premise upon which it was based.
 Yet it also knows how to do that old concept one better.
 This Groundhog Day, don’t do what I kind of just assume you always do, and watch Groundhog Day: do yourself a favor and try Happy Death Day instead.